Snape: Now before we begin, I'm going to give you all your very, very first pop-quiz. Can anyone tell me what a portkey is? Yes, Ms. Granger.

 - Several times it is shown that Vanellope's glitching extends to whatever she is in contact with, including people like Taffyta.
 During the race, this exposes King Candy for who he really is.

 - King Candy immediately assumes Ralph is in Sugar Rush to steal his game, and goes crazy over the very thought.
 It turns out that King Candy is actually Turbo and has stolen the Sugar Rush game, explaining his irrational outburst.

 - When Vanellope first meets Ralph, she jokes about using the "royal we" and later on, she has Ralph kneel and appoints him like a knight, saying he was her "royal chump".
 There is also the fact that she is the only character with "Von" in her name which is associated with nobility.

 - When Ralph first enters the palace, he remarks to King Candy that it is oddly pink for a male character.
-Turns out the palace originally belongs to Princess Vallellope.
+King Candy insists that it's clearly salmon.
+Turns out the palace originally belongs to Princess Vanellope.

-- King Candy's age and cartoon-y appearance in contrast of the anime-esque and the child racers shown that he's not part of the game.
+- King Candy's age and cartoon-y appearance in contrast to the anime-esque child racers shown that he's not part of the game.

 - In Mulan, the titular character runs to catch up with the other girls throughout the song "Honour To Us All".
 At the end of the sequence, she opens her parasol slightly later than the other girls, foreshadowing the disaster of the matchmaker meeting that was to come.

 - During the acupuncture scene in Kung Fu Panda, Mantis has difficulty finding Po's nerve points because of his thick fat.
 Tai Lung's nerve attacks prove to be ineffective against him for the same reason.

 - Kung Fu Panda 2: Po's dream about fighting alongside mighty warriors actually occurs in the end of the film.